Network Patch Cable Buying Guide

 • Although CCA cables do not perform nearly as well as pure copper cables, regardless of which metric you're looking at, they can still represent good value.
 At the end of the day, these cables work just fine to connect the ISP's cable modem to a WLAN router or a Desktop PC to a SOHO Ethernet switch.
 In short-distance SOHO applications, CCA cables will get the job done.
 Any claim to the contrary is simply incorrect.
 A quick search on Amazon reveals that cheaper CCA cables are rated surprisingly high.

-If you think this sounds like a glowing endorsement, you would be wrong.
-CCA cables have many shortcomings, some of which we list below.
-However, they are also not the villainous cable that brings about the end of the (networking) world.
+If you think this sounds like a ringing endorsement, you are mistaken.
+CCA cables have numerous disadvantages, some of which are listed here.
+However, they are not the wicked cable that brings the (networking) world to an end.

 Advantages of 100% Copper Ethernet Cables